MockingbirdME/game_md/Dev's D20 version/core rules.md

 ### Training, Master
 _Epic_ The character increases one skill from rank three to rank four.
 ### Heroic Attribute
-**Requirements:** level 10, plus 15 for each time the character has already taken this trait.
-_Epic_ One of the character's primary attribute's is increased by one one.
-This can not increase any trait to higher than +3 plus the strains racial adjustment to that attribute.
+_Epic_ One of the character's primary attribute's is increased by one.
+This can not increase any trait to higher than 3 plus the strains racial adjustment to that attribute.

 ## Mage Traits
 ### Arcane Font